 In December 1879 the Atlantic and Pacific Railroad sent Lewis Kingman to plan a route across Arizona from the Little Colorado River to the Colorado River.
 In February 1880 Kingman returned to Albuquerque to begin planning the actual route west.
 Grading began on April 8, 1880 and track laying in July.
 The construction crew had around 4,000 men and 2,000 mules and work advanced at about two miles per day.
 The railroad finally connected with the Southern Pacific south of Needles on July 12, 1883.

 To the east, the Panhandle and Santa Fe Railroad connected with the Pecos Valley Railroad at Texico, NM in 1899.
 The Pecos Valley Railroad line from Texico down through Roswell was acquired by the Santa Fe in 1901.
 In 1902, survey work began on the future line from Texico to Belen.
 The new route would have lower grades than the route over Raton Pass.
 Track laying from Clovis to Vaughn began in 1906 and was completed in 1907.
 The Belen Cutoff from Texico through Clovis to Dalies, NM began full operations on July 1, 1908.
 The Belen Cutoff shortened the distance from Chicago to Belen by only six miles, however it decreased the average grade from 158 feet per mile through Raton Pass to 66 feet per mile.
-On the west end, the Santa Fe installed a 24 lever mechanical interlocking at Dallies, NM in 1908.
+On the west end, the Santa Fe installed a 24 lever mechanical interlocking at Dallies, NM in 1908 and another mechanical interlocking at the north end of Belen in 1909.
 Most of the freight traffic shifted off Raton to the Belen Cutoff in 1909.
-Traffic on the Transon increased when the Santa fe completed a new line between Texico and Lubbock in 1914.
+Traffic on the Transon increased when the Santa Fe completed a new line between Texico and Lubbock in 1914.

 The next major change was the addition of automatic block signals and the double track project from San Bernardino, CA to Belen.
-I don't have more details on the signal installation between Belen and Arizona, but know most of it was done around the 1913 time frame.
+It installed AC automatic block signals Rio Puerco, NM to Suwanee, McCatrys, NM to Horace (near Grants), Baca, NM to Perea in 1913.
+Defiance to Perea, NM 24 miles on double track was completed in 1918.
 Under the original design, there are several areas where the new second track separates from the original line to access easier grades for uphill trains.
 You can still see these segments between Rio Puerco, NM and Suwanee, between Baca and Thoreau, west of the Contennental Divide to Perea, in Kingman Canyon, and in California Bagdad to Klondike plus Cajon to Summit.
 There were two places where one track bridged over the other.
 The one in California is just south of Victorville at Frost.
 The other which was west of Ash Fork was abandoned when the Crookton Cutoff was completed in 1960.
 For trains to be aligned properly to take advantage of these track segments, the railroad operated left hand from Belen to Pineveta (the flyover west of Ash Fork), the right hand to Frost, and then left hand into San Bernardino.

-In 1944, a second track was added from Texico through Clovis to Melrose and from Vaughn east to Joffre, then CTC was installed between Melrose and Belen.
-The line east of Belen was under the New Mexico Division and the dispatchers were in Clovis until they moved to Albuquerque in 1989.
+In 1943, CTC was added between Belen and Mountainair.
+In 1944, a second track was added from Texico through Clovis to Melrose and from Vaughn east to Joffre and CTC was installed between Mountainair and Yeso.
+In 1945 CTC was extended east from Yeso to Melrose.
+The line east of Belen was under the New Mexico Division and those dispatchers were in Clovis until they moved to Albuquerque in 1989.
 The line west of Belen was under the Albuquerque Division and the dispatchers were in Winslow until 1990.
 The installation of CTC from Belen to West Defiance was completed in 1984.

 Unit trains were added to the mix of traffic on the Transcon in 1962 when a coal train began operating between the McKinley mine and the Cholla power plant at Joseph City.
 Another unit coal train began operating across most of the Transcon between the York Canyon mine and Kaiser Steel in 1967.
 The Kaiser train ended around 1983, however, more unit coal trains were added when the Coranado and Springerville power plants came online in eastern Arizona and new mines were opened at Lee Ranch and Segundo in western New Mexico.
 In 2004, the Coronado plant began using some coal from the Powder River Basin.
 This put unit coal trains on the line from Amarillo to Belen.
 The returning empties used to go over Raton Pass until the end of 2006.